boxwise/boxtribute/README.md

 ## About Docker

 We are using Docker containers to make it easy for everyone to spin up an development environment which is the same everywhere.
-In `docker-compose.yaml` three docker containers are specified - one for the mysql database called `mysql`, one for the flask backend called `web` and one for the react front-end called `react`.
+In `docker-compose.yaml` three docker containers are specified - one for the mysql database called `mysql`, one for the flask backend called `flask` and one for the react front-end called `react`.

 ### Note about NPM/Yarn